christiando/gaussian-toolbox/README.md

 The main code is in `/src/` folder.

 + In `factors.py` contains the main utilities for functions that are conjugate to Gaussian measures, i.e. its product with a Gaussian measure is again a Gaussian measure.
 The main class is `ConjugateFactor`, which is the most general functional form.
 Check the documentation for subclasses.
 + `measures.py` contains the functionality of `GaussianMeasure`, i.e. the integration functionality.
-They can be multiplied with `ConjugateFactor` and the result ar again `GaussianMeasure`.
+They can be multiplied with `ConjugateFactor` and the result are again `GaussianMeasure`.
 In addition `GaussianMixtureMeasure` is provided that is a class for a linear combination of Gaussian measures.
 Check the documentation for subclasses.
 + `densities.py` has the utilities for probability densities, i.e. it is enforced, that they are normalized.
 One can sample from instances of `GaussianDensity`.
 Furthermore, they inherit all the functionality from `GaussianMeasure`.
 Also here the `GaussianMixtureDensity` is provided, which is the density counter part of `GaussianMixtureMeasure`.

 ## Caution